akka/akka-projection/docs/src/main/paradox/getting-started/setup-your-app.md

 Create the `ShoppingCartApp` with an `akka.actor.typed.ActorSystem` (API: @apidoc[akka.actor.typed.ActorSystem]) for Projections to use.
 Create an empty [Guardian Actor](https://doc.akka.io/docs/akka/2.6/typed/actor-lifecycle.html#the-guardian-actor) (the root Actor of the `ActorSystem`).
 We will populate this Actor in the following steps of the guide.
-Note that we are using the `docs.scaladsl` package.
+Note that we are using the @scala[`docs.scaladsl`]@java[`jdocs.scaladsl`] package.
-You may use any package, but this package is used in following steps when referencing the main class to run the app built with this guide.
+You may use any package, but we include this package in snippets throughout the guide.

 Scala
 :  @@snip [ShoppingCartApp.scala](/examples/src/test/scala/docs/guide/ShoppingCartApp.scala) { #guideSetup }